Why Do I Only Slice With My Driver and Not My Irons? [2024 Guide]

 Body Position

-At the moment of impact, you want your lower body more forward (toward the target) and your upper body leaning away from the target.
-Think about bumping your lead hip forward and as you keep your head back.
+At the moment of impact, you want your lower body to move forward (toward the target) and your upper body to lean slightly away from the target.
+Think about bumping your lead hip forward and keeping your head back.
+This body position will help move the club “underneath” or what we call “into the slot”.
+This is the desired club shaft position to hit a nice high draw.

-This puts you in the perfect position to hit up on the ball so you get the height and distance you want for a long draw.
+This also puts you in the right position to hit up on the golf ball so you get the height and distance you want for a long, high draw

 Bump your lead hip over the lead foot.
 If you have a LiveView, check to make sure: